Elementary Education Certification Pathway

-This program provides a tuition-free pathway, as well as academic support, to receive a bachelor’s degree in Elementary Education to fulfill K-5 teaching positions in the state of Kentucky.
+A tuition-assisted pathway to earn a bachelor’s degree in Elementary Education to fulfill K-5 teaching positions in the state of Kentucky.

 PROGRAM OVERVIEW

-In the last semester of the program, students will work at a JCPS school as an Instructional Assistant (Option 9-must meet employment eligibility) and earn 9 hours of student teaching credit.
-Student will also complete a 3-credit on-line capstone course.
-While working as an Instructional Assistant, student will:
+What is Option 9?
+In the last semester of the program, students will work at a JCPS school as an Instructional Assistant (must meet employment eligibility) and earn 12 hours of student teaching credit.
+This is known as Option 9.
+Students will also complete a 1-credit on-line capstone course.
+While working as a JCPS Instructional Assistant, student will be eligible for:

 - Pay/Benefits